VoronkovaDasha/project_darts/README.md

 ## Overview of Results

 First, we learn the architectures of normal and reduction cells using our implementation of DARTS approach on CIFAR10 dataset with both first- and second-order approximation.

 Second, we compare the performance and computational costs of the learned cells for first- and second-order approximation.
 Cells learned with first-order approximation achieve 71.42% validation accuraccy vs 74.64% validation accuracy for cells learned with second-order approximation.

 Third, we compare performance of the final network architecures trained on CIFAR10 for both types of learned cells.
 Cells learned with first-order approximation achieve 78.28% test accuraccy vs 79.67% for cells learned with second-order approximation.

 Finally, we compare results for the tranfer of the learned cells to CIFAR100 dataset.
 We obtain 38.45% test accuracy for first-order approximation and 46.41% for second-order approximation.

+Overall, we confirm that second-order approximation results in more accurate models but also is more computationally expensive.

 ## Content